Chinga (The X-Files): Production

 Several of the episode's scenes were shot on location.
 For instance, the gas station scene was filmed at a real gas station across from the series' production headquarters.
 Likewise, the supermarket scenes were filmed in a real store named "Shop Easy" located in Port Coquitlam.
 The scenes required the supermarket to close before the Christmas holiday and be installed with up-right freezers.
 Reportedly, during the self-mutilation scene in the supermarket, a real customer stumbled onto the set, saw the commotion, and hurriedly left in a panic.
-The "Death Under Glass" scene featuring Dave the Butcher with a knife in his eyes was created in post-production with the help of a computer.
+The "Death Under Glass" scene featuring Dave the Butcher with a knife in his eye was created in post-production with the help of a computer.
 Special effects supervisor Laurie Kellsen-George tested the scene on her nine- and eleven-year-old sons, explaining, "I gauge a lot of the show by whether my kids can stand them or not.
 If they can't, I figure I succeeded [...]
 'Chinga' bothered them a lot."

 Chinga, the titular evil doll, was created by sewing together various doll parts.
 An oversized doll's head was then attached to the body and fitted with "the world's largest wig".
 Unbeknownst to either Carter or King, the word "Chinga" is a colloquial Spanish swear word.
 Most of the makeup effects were created by artist Toby Lindala, who "appreciated the chance to [work on] a Stephen King project".